Autumn-Begonia-Demo/ABDemo/README.md

 tldr: simply resolve the conflicts (you can see conflicted files indicated by the error message) which will be enclosed with "=====" or "<<<<<" or ">>>>>".
 Edit these files to your liking and get rid of these enclosures and save.
 You can click on "Mark as resolved" on Github Desktop.

-Alternatively, to prevent merge conflicts, you can merge/rebase the main branch into your developmentment branch before you push the "merge" button.
+Alternatively, to prevent merge conflicts, you can merge/rebase the main branch into your development branch before you push the "merge" button.
 That way, you can resolve the conflicts before they prop up and always make your development branch updated.

 ***